YongKJ/script-go/README.md

-# script-ts
+# script-go
-Write scripts by ts.
+Write scripts by go.